shwzr/WebADViewer/README.md

 ## Packages 📦

-To set up a web server with LDAP authentication and MariaDB database, you will need:
+To set up a Debian12 Web Server with LDAP authentication, you will need :

 - **`apache2`** - Package used to set up the web server.
 - **`php`** - Package to run PHP scripts on the web server.